cysouw/diathesis/text/c09_zuInfinitive.md

 ### [ NP | -P ] *sein + zu-Infinitiv* Impersonal + governed preposition

 It is slightly more common to find impersonal *sein + zu-Infinitiv* constructions with governed prepositions, though this usage is still very rare [@next].
-Note that the original nominative subject cannot be retained in another form, and it is not replaced by a valency-simulating pronun *es*.
+Note that the original nominative subject cannot be retained in another form, and it is not replaced by a valency-simulating pronoun *es*.
 Because of the parallel to the *Modalpassiv* (see [@sec:zuinfinitiv-sein-passive]) I will call this diathesis ~~unpersönlicher Modalpassiv~~, although the name 'passive' is actually not fitting in this case.
 Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or an agentive *können* meaning [@next b], the latter typically with negation.

 ::: ex
 - Auf Ernst war wie immer lange zu warten. [@holl2010: 18]